Create missing primary keys#

 SELECT tab.table_schema AS database_name, tab.table_name AS table_name, tab.table_rows AS table_rows FROM information_schema.tables tab LEFT JOIN information_schema.table_constraints tco ON (tab.table_schema = tco.table_schema AND tab.table_name = tco.table_name AND tco.constraint_type = 'PRIMARY KEY') WHERE tab.table_schema NOT IN ('mysql', 'information_schema', 'performance_schema', 'sys') AND tco.constraint_type IS NULL AND tab.table_type = 'BASE TABLE';

-To see the exact table definition for the problematic tables you can do:
+To see the exact table definition for the problematic tables you can run the following command:

 SHOW CREATE TABLE database_name.table_name;